imxugan/CSGO-Skill/extra/Guides/equipment_guide.md

 > | :---:  | :---: |  :---:  |    :---:     |     :---:      |       :---:       |
 > | 3.37s  |  69%  |  0.37s  |    70.5m     |      2.5m      |        N/A        |

 **Gun Stategy**: Despite CS: GO's outdated description and **\*hilarious\*** grammatical error (they actually say "the P90 a great weapon" in the real in-game description), this SMG has THE WORST running inaccuracy of all SMGs, and the recoil isn't great either.
-The strategy with this gun is to not buy it and instead buy a Galil AR or FAMAS with a flashbang.
+The strategy with this gun is to instead buy a Galil AR or FAMAS with a flashbang.
 <br/><br/>

 ### PP-Bizon